-Decemb per 31, 2 022 2021 s carrying mount mulated tization t carrying amount oss carrying amount umulated ortization t carrying amount (In thou sands) Indefinite-lived intangible asset \$ 45,275 n/a \$ 45,275 \$ 45,275 n/a \$ 45,275 Amortizing intangible assets 156,000 (15,750) 140,250 156,000 (5,450) 150,550 Total intangible assets \$ 201,275 \$ (15,750) \$ 185,525 \$ 201,275 \$ (5,450) \$ 195,825
+2023 2022 Gross carrying amount Accumulated amortization Net carrying amount Gross carrying amount Accumulated amortization Net carrying amount (In tho usands) Indefinite-lived intangible asset \$ 45,275 n/a \$ 45,275 \$ 45,275 n/a \$ 45,275 Amortizing intangible assets 156,000 (26,250) 129,750 156,000 (15,750) 140,250 Total intangible assets \$201,275 \$(26,250) \$175,025 \$201,275 \$(15,750) \$185,525

 We have an indefinite-lived intangible asset related to the 1989 purchase of the right to contract with the sales force.
 This asset represents the core distribution model of our business, which is our primary competitive advantage to profitably distribute term life insurance and investment and savings products on a significant scale, and as such, is considered to have an indefinite life.
 This indefinite-lived intangible asset is supported by a significant portion of the discounted cash flows of our future business.
-We assessed this asset for impairment as of October 1, 2022 and determined that no impairment had occurred.
-There have been no subsequent events requiring further analysis.
+We assessed this asset for impairment as of its annual assessment date, October 1, 2023, and determined that no impairment had occurred.

 Intangible assets acquired from the acquisition of e-TeleQuote consist primarily of relationships with health insurance carriers, who are our customers, and are amortized over their estimated useful lives.
 The Company uses an estimated useful life of 15 years as our relationships with health insurance carriers are not expected to turn over rapidly because these relationships are in-depth, non-exclusive, and pay-for-performance.
-Intangible asset amortization expense was \$10.3 million and \$5.5 million in 2022 and 2021, respectively.
+Intangible asset amortization expense was \$10.5 million, \$10.3 million, and \$5.5 million in 2023, 2022, and 2021, respectively.
 Amortization expense is expected to be approximately \$10.5 million annually for the next five years.
 Intangible assets subject to amortization are evaluated for impairment in the event factors indicate that the net carrying value may not be recoverable or the asset will not be used throughout its estimated useful life.
-No events have occurred, and no factors exist as of December 31, 2022 that would indicate that the net carrying value of our amortizing intangible assets may not be recoverable or will not be used throughout their estimated useful life.
+No events have occurred, and no factors exist as of December 31, 2023 that would indicate that the net carrying value of our amortizing intangible assets may not be recoverable or will not be used throughout their estimated useful life.